Noose for a Gunman

 Noose for a Gunman is a 1960 American Western film directed by Edward L. Cahn and starring Jim Davis and Barton MacLane.
-It was later remade as The Quick Gun.
+The film was a remake of Steve Fisher's Top Gun (1955) then was later remade as The Quick Gun.

 Plot

 Though wanted for murder, gunslinger Case Britton returns home to Rock Valley when he learns that the stagecoach carrying his fiancée is being targeted by bandit Jack Cantrell in this suspenseful Western.